 I don’t know, but it may be time to start thinking about things like this…

-Another trove of surveillance documents revels some interesting technical aspects of spying in the modern age:
+Another trove of surveillance documents reveals some interesting technical aspects of spying in the modern age:

-What we have here is a copper wire tap.
-This allows some telco or ISP to split an ethernet feed, send one output on it’s merry way, while the other output goes to?
+What we have here is a copper wiretap.
+This allows some telco or ISP to split an ethernet feed, and send one output on its merry way, while the other output goes to?
 If not interception and collection, I don’t rightly know what else this device is designed for.

-There are many many more like this on the wilileaks website.
-Have any doubts about how deep the internet survailance goes?
-Spend a few minutes poking around, it is an eye opening experiance.
+There are many many more like this on the WikiLeaks website.
+Have any doubts about how deep the internet surveillance goes?
+Spend a few minutes poking around, it is an eye-opening experience.

 This type of thing used to happen more often when almost every house had an outside TV antenna.

 I have read an interesting series of articles on something called Panopticon.
-This is a concept put forward by an English social engineer where a prison is built in such away that allows all inmates to be observed at anytime without their knowing whether they are under observation or not.
-Jeremy Bentham described it alternatively as “a new mode of obtaining power of mind over mind, in a quantity hitherto without example,” or “a mill for grinding rogues honest.”
+This is a concept put forward by an English social engineer where a prison is built in such a way that allows all inmates to be observed at any time without knowing whether they are under observation.
+Jeremy Bentham described it alternatively as “a new mode of obtaining power of mind over mind, in quantity hitherto without example,” or “a mill for grinding rogues honest.”

 A few examples were built and used for a while:

 This is, of course, tied to the current situation that the nation finds itself in with the NSA.
 The defenders of these actions have two common refrains; nothing we did is against the law and if you are not doing anything wrong than you have nothing to fear.
 Both are wrong, of course.